Skip to content

 Phil Graves, the former pastor of Crossings, suggested he consider Metro Baltimore Seminary.
 Mueller eventually enrolled and is now working toward a three-year master of divinity with a concentration in church planting and renewal.

 “I think I might be called to plant a church,” he said.
-“I think that that may be where God is ultimately leading me.”
+“I think that may be where God is ultimately leading me.”

 For Mueller, seminary is not only about theological training but also spiritual formation and learning alongside other students with different perspectives.
 He also called the interaction with other students “invaluable.”